Kobra-S1/vanilla-klipper-swu/klipper_install.md

 Once installed, you can configure everything through your **web interface** (Fluidd or Mainsail).

+A KS1 printer.cfg for klipper to start with can be found here: **[printer.tunneled-klipper.cfg](releases/KS1/printer.tunneled-klipper.cfg)**

+Replace the default printer.cfg (e.g. via mainsail configuration editor) with the content of that file.

 ✅ That’s it — if everything went well, your Klipper setup is ready to use.